 This balanced approach provides an ideal opportunity for individuals to practice healthy communication skills, problem-solving capabilities, and symptom management strategies in a real-world environment and then process their experiences and receive focused feedback during IOP treatment sessions.

-Who Can Participate in IOP?
+Who Can Participate in Intensive Outpatient Programming?

-- Adults age 18 and older of all genders
+- Adults age 18 and older

 - Struggling with a mental health disorder